 Threats: Pacific martens in New Mexico are vulnerable to habitat degradation or fragmentation through timber harvesting in mature/old-growth forests, removal of downed timber as part of fuels reduction projects or as firewood, and catastrophic wildfire within the species' range.
-Catastrophic wildfire likely poses the greatest threat under present conditions in the state.
+Catastrophic wildfire and old-growth timber removal likely pose the greatest threats under present conditions in the state.
 Marten are also very susceptible to trapping, although there is currently no open season for this furbearer in New Mexico.
 Illegal take of marten may pose a minor threat in some areas.
 Marten have been killed by vehicle impacts in New Mexico, but this is likely a minor threat in most areas of occurrence.